elastisys/compliantkubernetes/docs/adr/0027-postgresql-external-replication.md

 ### Positive Consequences

-* We make the operator life easier by offering them a possibility to clone/replicate their PostgreSQL cluster from the S3 bucket containing the basebackup and WAL files.
+* We make the platform administrators life easier by offering them a possibility to clone/replicate their PostgreSQL cluster from the S3 bucket containing the basebackup and WAL files.
-* Operator can now use 3rd party tools that can pull the basebackup and WAL files and clone the PostgreSQL cluster in another location.
+* Platform administrators can now use 3rd party tools that can pull the basebackup and WAL files and clone the PostgreSQL cluster in another location.
 * Increase application developer autonomy

 ### Negative Consequences